-A capacity learning cycle is disqualified if average current is less than or equal to 2 times the initial standby load when the EDV1 threshold voltage is reached.
-The equation for programming this value is:
+A capacity learning cycle is disqualified if average current is less than or equal to 2 times the ISLC programmed value.

-ISLC = Design Standby Current (mA) $R_S(m\Omega) / 7.14$
+The equation for programming ISLC is:

-where R_S is the value of the sense resistor used in the system.
+ISLC = Design Standby Current (mA) R_S (m Ω) / 57.1 μ V, where R_S is the sense resistor value.